 It is obvious that you can only distribute your survey on the channels used by your company.
 Meaning that if you do not have a mobile application, your cross-channel measurement strategy will not integrate this channel.

-The listing, or mapping, of your channels of communication is the first step in the implementation of a strategy for measuring cross-channel customer satisfaction.
+The mapping of your channels of communication is the first step in the implementation of a strategy for measuring cross-channel customer satisfaction.

-- What you want to measure and the length of the survey- Long surveys are difficult to disseminate on mobile phones.
-However, texting is a great option if you want to get a large response rate for a one question survey, like a Net Promoter Score question.
+Long surveys are difficult to disseminate on mobile phones.
+However, texting is a great option if you want to get a large response rate for a short survey, like a Net Promoter Score question and collecting an email to open a new channel.

-- The profile of your customers- The younger your clients are, the more relevant social networks are and the more you should be prioritizing and monitoring them.
+The younger your customers are, the more relevant social networks are and the more you should be prioritizing and monitoring them.

 If you want to be a relevant business, you cannot market on one communication channel anymore.
 By the same token, you cannot collect feedback on one channel either.
 Customers express themselves in a myriad of different ways, and this often depends on which channel they are using to communicate.
 The more channels you open up for your customers to communicate on, the more authentic, helpful feedback you will receive.